laurentcodes/react-native-rich-toast/README.md

 ### rich colors

-By default, the toast does not use rich colors for different variants.
-You can enable this by setting `richColors={true}`:
+by default, the toast does not use rich colors for different variants. you can enable this by setting `richColors={true}`:

 ```tsx
 <Toast richColors />